 So, how do you handle this jealousy thing?

-Nobody is immune to jealousy, of course.
-It’s like being immune to fear or hunger or anger.
-Some people may be naturally more jealous than others, but anybody can feel jealous.
-Jealousy, like fear or hunger, is just a feeling.
+Let’s get this out of the way first: Nobody is immune to jealousy.
+Magical immunity to jealousy is not a prerequisite for being polyamorous.
+Being immune to jealousy is like being immune to fear or hunger or anger.
+Some people may be naturally more prone to feeling jealous than others, but anybody can feel jealous.
+And, like fear or hunger, jealousy is just a feeling.

-But jealousy isn’t really a response to seeing your partner with someone else, at least not directly. it says more about your own security or insecurity than it does about the actions of your partner.
+Let's start with what jealousy isn’t: Jealousy isn’t ‘proof of love.’ jealousy isn’t (necessarily) a response to seeing your partner with someone else, at least not directly.
+Jealousy isn’t a sign that you’re attached to your partner, but rather a sign that you’re worried you might lose your attachment.
+It says more about your own security or insecurity than it does about the actions of your partner.

 Jealousy is most common when somebody feels insecure, mistreated, threatened, or vulnerable in a relationship.
 If you feel secure in a relationship, you don’t get jealous.
 Jealousy is not the problem; jealousy is the SYMPTOM of the problem.
 Address the insecurity or the things underlying the feelings of vulnerability, and you address the jealousy.
 So the trick to making a poly relationship work is to make everyone involved feel secure, valued, and loved.

 A poly relationship depends much more than a traditional relationship on mutual security and trust.
-Even the smallest amount of insecurity in a poly relationship can quickly be magnified to the point where it can be lethal to the relationship.
+Even the smallest amount of insecurity in a poly relationship can quickly escalate until it’s lethal to the relationship—not because polyamorous relationships are necessarily more prone to jealousy or less stable than monogamous relationships, but because we live in a culture that teaches us sexual exclusivity is the norm, and we should feel jealous if our lover shows interest in someone else.

 Jealousy, like other emotions, doesn’t come from nowhere.
 It comes from a feeling that someone’s needs aren’t being met, or someone feels threatened.
 People who don’t feel threatened, don’t feel jealous.